 Indorex: These aerosols contain a combination of three ingredients.
 Together these ingredients kill adult fleas and prevent flea eggs and larvae developing into adults.
 This breaks the flea life cycle and provides continuous protection for up to 12 months.
 It also controls house dust mites.

-The spray should be used in conjunction with thorough cleaning of the home.
+The spray should be used in conjunction with a thorough cleaning of the home.

 Treating dogs and cats for fleas